Piazza Instructor Guide

 Create and set up your Piazza class

-Once you have added your Piazza link to Canvas following the steps in the accordion above, follow these instructions to create your Piazza class.
+Once you have enabled Piazza in Canvas, follow these instructions to create your Piazza class, follow these instructions to create your Piazza class.

 1. Log in to your Canvas course and click the Piazza link where you've added it.
-Piazza will open in a new tab, and you will be prompted for a Piazza account.
-If you had previously linked your Piazza account to Canvas, the account will automatically be associated with you.
+Piazza will open in a new tab, and you will be prompted for a Piazza account, if you have not previously linked your Piazza account to Canvas:

-• Enter your UBC email and click Check Email.
+• Enter your UBC email and to create an account and click Check Email.

-• If you have never used Piazza before, you may be prompted to enter your name and create a password (for security reasons, please use a different password than your UBC CWL).
-Click Continue.
+• If you have never used Piazza before, you may be prompted to enter your name and create a password.
+To keep your account secure, please use a different password than your UBC CWL (Campus-Wide Login).

-2. Fill in the "Estimated Enrollment" field (this can be changed later) and click Create New Piazza Class.
+2. Fill in the "Estimated Enrollment" field and click Create New Piazza Class.

-3. On the "Configure Your Class" page, review the default settings for your course and make adjustments where necessary.
+3. On the "Configure Your Class" page, review and adjust the default settings.
+These settings can also be changed after the class has been created.
 We recommend the following:

 • Keep the “Disabled” option default for the "Instructor Self-Signup".
-This setting will ensure only enrolled course instructors and TAs can sign up as instructors.
+This setting will ensure only you can manually enroll course instructors and TAs as instructors of your Piazza class.

 • Set up an access code for your Piazza class.
-This code helps prevent non-registered students from accessing your course.
+This code helps prevent non-registered students from accessing your course and allows registered students to use non-UBC email addresses when creating Piazza accounts.

-• Do not enrol students, other instructors, or TAs on this page.
-Information on how to better enrol others is provided in the next accordion sections of this guide.
+• Please do not enrol students, other instructors, or TAs on this page.
+Information on how to more efficiently enrol others is provided in the next part of this guide.

 4. Click Finish Setup and Continue to Class Q&A to access your Piazza class.